astuder/CounterLib-Energia/README.md

 * This library may not play nicely with other libraries or functionality that uses Timer A (PWM / analogWrite?)

 ## Todo
-* Configurable /2, /4 and /8 clock dividers, currently the counter is increased on each clock
 * Support for other MCUs and LaunchPads